wacncontent/CustomizeTool/removeCommentOutput2/articles/vpn-gateway/virtual-networks-configure-vnet-to-vnet-connection.md

 ## Next steps

 Once your connection is complete, you can add virtual machines to your virtual networks.
-See [How to Create a Virtual Machine](/documentation/articles/virtual-machines-windows-tutorial-classic-portal) for steps.
+See the [Virtual Machines documentation](/documentation/services/virtual-machines/) for more information.

-[1]: ../hdinsight-hbase-geo-replication-configure-vnets.md
+[1]: /documentation/articles/hdinsight-hbase-geo-replication-configure-vnets/
 [2]: http://channel9.msdn.com/Series/Getting-started-with-Windows-Azure-HDInsight-Service/Configure-the-VPN-connectivity-between-two-Azure-virtual-networks